storageos/deploy/k8s/deploy-storageos/etcd-tls/README.md

 The host used in server.json and peer.json are determined by the value of metadata.name of the EtcdCluster resource found:
 ./etcd-deployment/etcd-cluster-config.yaml

-deploy-storageos-tls - The script will bootstrap a StorageOS cluster using the etcd cluster deployed in step 1.
-StorageOS will communicate with etcd using TLS.

 * For more information on the etcd operator refer to https://github.com/coreos/etcd-operator.
 * For more information on how the certificates are generated please see